 “Alliance offers its members the scale to take their products to a large domestic and export market, with access to distributors in over 65 countries, which is crucial for NZ farmers who export over 95 per cent of their production,” he said.

-In conclusion, Mr Finlayson’s research found that a successful beef value chain, operating in a domestic or export market, must ensure that it stays strongly connected to the consumer.
+Mr Finlayson’s research found that a successful beef value chain, operating in a domestic or export market, must ensure that it stays strongly connected to the consumer.

 “If we can identify supply chain alliances and grow the general understanding of the changing requirements and preferences of the consumer, then we can better attract domestic and international premiums for our beef,” he said.